jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-23.md

 RULE 23.
-PRIVATIZATION OF THE ASSETS OF NPC
+PRIVATIZATION OF THE ASSETS OF NAPOCOR

 Section 1.
 Guiding Principle.
-Consistent with Section 47 of the Act, the PSALM shall privatize the assets transferred to it from NPC in accordance with these Rules.
+Consistent with Section 47 of the Act, the PSALM shall privatize the assets transferred to it from NAPOCOR in accordance with these Rules.
 Within one hundred eighty (180) days from the effectivity of the Act, PSALM shall submit a Privatization plan for the endorsement by the Power Commission and the approval of the President of the Philippines.
-This plan shall cover the total Privatization of the transmission and generation assets, real estate, and other disposable assets as well as the existing IPP contracts of NPC, except for assets of SPUG.
+This plan shall cover the total Privatization of the transmission and generation assets, real estate, and other disposable assets as well as the existing IPP contracts of NAPOCOR, except for assets of SPUG.
 Upon approval of the Privatization plan, PSALM shall implement the same.
-The participation by Filipino citizens and corporations in the purchase of NPC assets shall be encouraged.
+The participation by Filipino citizens and corporations in the purchase of NAPOCOR assets shall be encouraged.
 Section 2.
 (a)
 Scope of Privatization.
-NPC Generation, Generation-Related, and Other Assets.
+NAPOCOR Generation, Generation-Related, and Other Assets.
-Except for the assets of SPUG, NPC assets to be privatized shall
+Except for the assets of SPUG, NAPOCOR assets to be privatized shall
 include:
 Page 74 of 100(i) all generation assets and all generation-related machineries and equipment;
 (ii)
-(iii) all real estate and the improvements made thereto; and disposable assets such as facilities, properties, equipment and other assets not essential to the operation of NPC.
+(iii) all real estate and the improvements made thereto; and disposable assets such as facilities, properties, equipment and other assets not essential to the operation of NAPOCOR.
-To provide for an orderly disposition of these assets, NPC shall provide PSALM an inventory of all these assets within one hundred and twenty (120) days from the effectivity of the Act.
+To provide for an orderly disposition of these assets, NAPOCOR shall provide PSALM an inventory of all these assets within one hundred and twenty (120) days from the effectivity of the Act.
 (b)
-NPC Transmission, Subtransmission, Interconnection and Ancillary Assets.
+NAPOCOR Transmission, Subtransmission, Interconnection and Ancillary Assets.
-The transmission, subtransmission, interconnection and ancillary assets of NPC, as defined in Section 8 of the Act and further detailed in Rule 6 on Transmission Sector and Rule 22 on TRANSCO, shall be transferred by NPC directly to TRANSCO.
-For this purpose, NPC shall submit a list of these assets to PSALM and TRANSCO within one hundred and twenty (120) days from the effectivity of the Act.
+The transmission, subtransmission, interconnection and ancillary assets of NAPOCOR, as defined in Section 8 of the Act and further detailed in Rule 6 on Transmission Sector and Rule 22 on TRANSCO, shall be transferred by NAPOCOR directly to TRANSCO.
+For this purpose, NAPOCOR shall submit a list of these assets to PSALM and TRANSCO within one hundred and twenty (120) days from the effectivity of the Act.
 (c)
-IPP Contracts of NPC.
+IPP Contracts of NAPOCOR.
-Consistent with Section 8 of this Rule, IPP Contracts of NPC shall refer to generation capacities developed pursuant to Republic Act No.
+Consistent with Section 8 of this Rule, IPP Contracts of NAPOCOR shall refer to generation capacities developed pursuant to Republic Act No.
-6957 (BOT Law), as amended by Republic Act No. 7718, and any such generation asset whose construction was not financed by NPC but whose output is bought by NPC under Purchase Power Agreements (PPAs), Energy Conversion Agreements (ECAs) or any other similar contractual relationship.
+6957 (BOT Law), as amended by Republic Act No. 7718, and any such generation asset whose construction was not financed by NAPOCOR but whose output is bought by NAPOCOR under Purchase Power Agreements (PPAs), Energy Conversion Agreements (ECAs) or any other similar contractual relationship.
 Section 3.
 Privatization Objectives.
-The Privatization of the NPC assets intends to achieve the following
+The Privatization of the NAPOCOR assets intends to achieve the following
 objectives:
 (a) To ensure and accelerate the total electrification of the country;
 (b) To ensure the quality, reliability, security and affordability of the